Reduced quantum electrodynamics in curved space: Introduction

 In the present exploration our theoretical laboratory will be the generalization of the formalism of RQED to curved spaces.
 We do not wish to single out one particular metric in our exploration, but instead we will keep our discussion to general spatial geometries.
-For that we will use a momentum-space representation of the Feynman propagator in arbitrary curved spacetimes~\cite{Birrell,Parker}.
+For that we will use a momentum-space representation of the Feynman propagator in arbitrary curved space-times~\cite{Birrell,Parker}.
 As usual the construction rests upon the usage of Riemann normal coordinates~\cite{Petrov,Parker:1979}.
 As an application, our discussion will allow us to calculate the one-loop high-frequency behavior of the optical conductivity in the presence of curvature effects in graphene by using the Kubo formula.
-We envisage these curvature effects as modelling possible disclination defects that may appear in graphene substrates.
-We will demonstrate how such effects can be incorporated by taking into account a suitable chemical potential when the Ricci scalar is positive.
-We will also explore the intriguing possibility that such curvature effects can actually contribute to an increase in the minimum conductivity of graphene.
+We will demonstrate that the effect of the curvature upon the optical conductivity, to a certain extent, is to induce the appearance of an effective chemical potential when the Ricci scalar is positive.
+We will also explore the intriguing possibility that such curvature effects can actually contribute to an increase in the conductivity of graphene.
 We employ units such that $\hbar = c = 1$.